 Give yourself a break.
 It's time to stop being so hard on yourself.
 I've noticed that most people really are doing the best they can.
 You cannot do it all, and to expect yourself to do otherwise is setting yourself up for disappointment.
 Practice self-compassion, and treat yourself the way you would treat someone you love.

 Does this resonate?
 Have you noticed your pace at work getting in the way of how you want to live your life?
 Let's talk.
 As a therapist, I love working with young professionals to find more balance, more peace, and a better life.
-Contact me to get started.
+Schedule your first appointment to get started.